billbuchanan/csn09112/week09_test/README.md

 # Test 1
 You will answer the questions with either fixed answers, short explanations or with multiple choice.
 The test is a closed-book test.
 Note there will be no lectures or labs in Week 9.
 The table you will be given is [here](https://asecuritysite.com/public/table.pdf).

-Time for test: Wednesday, 1 November 2023 (9am-11am, JKCC)
+Time for test: Thursday, 7 November 2023 (6-8pm, JKCC)

 ## Background